|Years||1974 (4x+ unplaced)|

 In Penny’s own words, the women’s squad initially had to rely on a “postal information service”, with training plans sent out to those who couldn’t train out of the ARA’s headquarters at Hammersmith.
 Although this should have worked in principle, it didn’t always for the squad’s midlands outpost.
 “She sent us weight training schedules and things and training programmes which we were supposed to go out and do,” Liz remembers.
 “And I distinctly remember struggling with these very heavy weights for weeks on end, and then when we went down for a training session, we were told, ‘Oh yes, they’re much too heavy, we cut it down by ¾ for everybody,’ but she hadn’t bothered to tell us!
 Mind you, it probably did us good because we’d lifted these heavy weights for weeks.”

-A full account of Liz’s experiences with the GB squad in 1974 can be found here.
+A full account of Liz’s experiences representing GB in 1974 can be found here.

 Liz and Lorraine continued to be part of the GB squad the next year, travelling frequently down to the Thames to train and race.
 They were second at the Head of the River Fours in November 1974, and Liz was in the squad crew that won the Women’s Head in March 1975, beating a second squad eight with Lorraine in it by 28 seconds.